 Gabriella Castillo raised her phone to make the call.

-Coming through the front door was Savannah Mendez, an information technology officer for the Precinct 7 building.
+Savannah Mendez, an information technology officer for the Precinct 7 building, came through the front door.
 She approached Robert Lyle as the demonstration became more raucous outside.

 “Robert,” Mendez said, “I just spoke to some demonstrators outside.
-They told me that this Angel girl defended Pastor Montgomery from three Albanian thugs, and Captain Baggs arrested her and let the Albanians escape.
-What the fuck is going on?”
+They told me that this Angel girl defended Pastor Montgomery from three mob thugs, and Captain Baggs arrested her and let the gangbangers escape.
+What the hell is going on?”

-“I don’t know, but Baggs is planning to strip search her.
+“I don’t know, but Baggs plans to strip search her.
 That’s a flat-out violation of police regulations.
 There’s something rotten going on here, Savannah.
 Can you still monitor all the surveillance cameras in this building from your office?”

 “Sure can; what do you want me to do?”
-Mendez replied.

 “Copy all surveillance files for today, so if Baggs tries to erase any evidence, we’ll have an alternate backup.”